Leading union demands concessions in Thyssenkrupp elevator sale

 "In our basic agreement with management we have clearly established that any bidder must strike an agreement with us before a signing takes place.
 That's not negotiable," Grolms said, adding any buyer must present a future plan for the unit.

-Other possible bidders include Hitachi <6501.T>, Brookfield <BAMa.TO>, CVC, Hellman & Friedman, a tie-up of Blackstone <BX.N> and Carlyle <CG.O> as well as a consortium consisting of Advent, Cinven and the Abu Dhabi Investment Authority.
+Other possible bidders include Hitachi <6501.T>, Brookfield <BAMa.TO>, CVC [CVC.UL], Hellman & Friedman, a tie-up of Blackstone <BX.N> and Carlyle <CG.O> as well as a consortium consisting of Advent, Cinven [CINV.UL] and the Abu Dhabi Investment Authority.

 (Writing by Christoph Steitz; Editing by Douglas Busvine)